All Episodes

-I'm in charge and we're back, and we've got broadcast excellence for you, my friends.
+I'm in charge and we're back and we've got broadcast excellence for you, my friends.

-Thrilled and delighted each day to be with you, as we are now celebrating or into our 25th year.
+Thrilled and delighted each day to be with you as we are now celebrating into our 25th year behind the golden EIB microphone.

-Telephone number if you want to be on the program is 800 282-2882, the email address Lrushbaugh at EIB net.com.
+Telephone number, if you want to be on the program, is 800-282-2882, the email address El Rushbo at EIBnet.com.

 It was really a great question.

-Our last caller said that when he talks to his liberal buddies, he says, What are your limits?
+Our last caller said that when he talks to his liberal buddies, he says, what are your limits?

 At what point do you say enough is enough?